Code-Institute-Submissions/redfox_studios/README.md

 ### General resources:
 Code academy
-Milestone 2 and 3 projects
+Milestone 2 and 3 projects for code reference

 ## Acknowledgements

+This site would not have been created without the support of friends (who tested the site throughout its development), fellow Code Institute students via Slack, the wealth of resources online in the form of CodeAcademy and StackOverflow and my Code Institute Mentor Aaron.

+All pictures and blogs were created by myself.